 High Efficiency Video Coding (HEVC), or H.265, is a video codec developed as a successor to the H.264/MPEG-4 standard.
 HEVC enables greater compression than H.264 and supports multi-core parallel encoding and decoding, making it a much more robust, efficient, and scalable process.
 HEVC also provides substantially better video quality than H.264 at lower bitrates, and it supports higher bit depths, enhanced chroma formats, multiple camera views, and 3D, giving it a wide range of applications from mobile streaming to ultra HD home cinema to medical imaging.

-Adoption of HEVC by encoding technologies and players is evolving.
+Adoption of HEVC/H.265 by encoding technologies and players is evolving.
 CMAF supports HEVC, and Apple supports HEVC using QuickTime Player on current versions of iOS (devices) and macOS (desktop).

-HEVC has been in preview release in Wowza Streaming Engine since version 4.1.
-You can ingest HEVC source streams directly, or you can enable HEVC for single and adaptive bitrate live streams by using Transcoder, which runs in Wowza Streaming Engine on Windows and Linux (but not macOS).
+You can ingest HEVC/H.265 source streams into Wowza Streaming Engine directly, or you can enable HEVC/H.265 for single and adaptive bitrate live streams by using Transcoder, which runs in Wowza Streaming Engine on Windows and Linux (but not macOS).
 Not all HEVC configuration options are available in Wowza Streaming Engine Manager; you must configure them in XML.

 In sum, delivering HEVC live streams for HLS playback using Wowza Streaming Engine requires two things—CMAF packetization and Transcoder—both of which involve manual configuration in XML.

 Note: Wowza Streaming Engine must be properly licensed to enable Transcoder.
 For details, see Licensing Transcoder.